Evaluating the Consistency of Cosmological Distances Using Supernova Siblings in the Near-Infrared: Data Analysis

 \subsection{Light Curve Fits}

 We use the SuperNova ANAlysis (\texttt{SNANA}) software package to both fit and simulate SN Ia LCs \citep{Kessler2009}.
 In order to measure the distance to each SN, we fit LCs using both the Spectral Adaptive Light curve Template \citep[SALT3-NIR;][]{Kenworthy2021,Pierel2022} and SuperNova object oriented Python \citep[SNooPy;][]{Burns2011, Burns2014} EBV\_model2 LC models.
 With the exception of SN LCs from CSP and DEHVILS, which have well understood photometric systems, almost every SN LC is obtained with a different telescope and instrument.
 Due to the challenge of deducing the filter functions used and the likelihood that all data were transformed to a similar 2MASS system, we treat each photometric system as if it were that from 2MASS.
 As discussed in Appendix~\ref{appendix_photometric_analysis}, this is because we find that the calibration of the stellar observations around each SN is relatively consistent with the 2MASS system.
-The median difference between 2MASS photometry and all other stellar photometry compiled is 0.008 mag.
+While the range of median magnitude residuals is from $-$0.045 to 0.130~mag, the median difference between 2MASS photometry and all other stellar photometry compiled is 0.008 mag.

 SALT3-NIR fits from all six sets of siblings are presented in Fig.~\ref{fig:salt3 lightcurves}, and SNooPy fits are presented in Fig.~\ref{fig:snoopy lightcurves}.
 Fits to the data are capped at 50 days past optical peak, and the peak MJD value is fixed to the optical peak value for each SN given in Table~\ref{tab:geninfo} (with the exceptions of SN~2002cv and SN~2011at where we fit for the time of maximum because their peaks are both ill-constrained).
 All fits from SALT3-NIR have both the stretch parameter, $x_1$, and color parameter, $c$, fixed to zero (discussed further in Section~\ref{subsec:mu_comparisons}) such that each SN NIR LC is treated as a standard candle, only the scaling parameter $x_0$ is fit, and each $\mu$ value is given by,